reactjs/react.dev/src/content/learn/index.md

 }
 ```

 The information you pass down like this is called _props_.
-Now the `MyApp` component contains the `count` state and the `handleClick` event handler, and *passes both of them down as props* to each of the buttons.
+Now the `MyApp` Component contains the `count` state and the `handleClick` event handler, and *passes both of them down as props* to each of the buttons.

 Finally, change `MyButton` to *read* the props you have passed from its parent component: